talk2wisen/Talk2Library/README.md

 ## Requirements ##

+### Low-Power ###
+The Talk² Library requires the Low-Power third-party library.
+The library can be installed using the Arduino IDE Library manager, just search for "power management".
+The library is also available at https://github.com/rocketscream/Low-Power and a recent copy has been included inside the "extras" directory of the Talk² Library.

 ### RadioHead ###
 The Talk² Library requires the RadioHead third-party library.
 The latest version can be downloaded from http://www.airspayce.com/mikem/arduino/RadioHead/.
 The documentation is very comprehensive and can be accessed on the same Website.
 Additionally a recent copy of the RadioHead library is also available inside the "extras" directory on the Talk² Library for convenience.